 1. Symptoms: Because symptoms are nonspecific, diagnosis requires a high degree of clinical suspicion.
 The dominant feature is severe abdominal pain that is out of proportion to physical examination and is most frequently located in the periumbilical area.
 Nausea and vomiting are frequent.
 Diarrhea, which may be bloody with transmural infarction, may occur.

-Initially, the physical examination may be unremarkable (eg, abdominal distension) or even normal.
-In the early stages of ischemia, bowel sounds may be hyperactive but can be reduced to complete cessation in later stages.
-Subsequently, fever, diffuse peritonitis, and shock develop if intestinal necrosis or perforation occurs.
+Initially physical examination may be unremarkable (eg, abdominal distension) or even normal.
+In the early stages of ischemia bowel sounds may be hyperactive but in later stages they can be reduced to complete cessation.
+Subsequently fever, diffuse peritonitis, and shock develop if intestinal necrosis or perforation occurs.
 Only 20% to 25% of patients present with an acute abdomen.

 1. Laboratory tests: The most common findings are hemoconcentration and leukocytosis (usually >20,000/microL).
 In patients developing intestinal necrosis, nonrespiratory (lactic) acidosis, hyperphosphatemia, elevated levels of serum liver and pancreatic enzymes, and elevated creatine kinase levels may be seen as early as in the first few hours.